Montgomery County Police Department: Headquarters

 The MCPD is headquartered at the J. Thomas Manger Public Safety Headquarters at 100 Edison Park Drive, Gaithersburg, Maryland, near Lake Placid.
 It was formerly headquartered at 2350 Research Boulevard in the county seat of Rockville until the early 2010s.

 Office of the Chief

 The Office of the Chief is responsible for the day-to-day activities of the MCP.
 This section also contains Community Services, Internal Affairs, Legal and Labor, Media Services, and Stress Management.

-The current chief of police is long-time MCP officer Marcus Jones, who was sworn in on November 8, 2019.
-He was preceded in office by J. Thomas Manger, who had held the office since January 30, 2004.
-He is the MCPD's 16th chief.
-In 2019, the public safety headquarters was renamed honoring former Chief Manger.
+The current chief of police is long-time MCP officer Marc Yamada, who was sworn in on July 2, 2024.
+He was preceded in office by Marcus Jones, who had held the office since November 8, 2019.
+He is the MCPD's 17th chief.
+In 2019, the public safety headquarters was renamed honoring former Chief J. Thomas Manger.

 Until 1976, the MCP's head policeman was known as its "superintendent", after which it was changed to its present title of "chief".